jcattela/cbb-led-matrix/README.md

 - could be taken down
 - changed at any time rendering your scoreboard code useless.

+I'm not responsible if you end up with a useless brick of hardware if this is api is taken down and my code doesn't work.

 You can use this to manipulate the data to your liking by changing the fetch URL and the guide above.
 For example if you wanted a future or past date, a specific team, a specific conference, etc you can append the url request.

 I have set my repo to only request every couple minutes as to not cause a burden on their servers.
 Overrequesting could cause your IP to get banned.